OctopusDeploy/docs/docs/reference/process-dumps.md

 This includes deployment variables, credentials and certificates.

 Therefore we take great care in handling these dumps and will provide a secure upload facility.
-We will also delete them as soon as they have been analysed.
+We will also delete them as soon as they have been analyzed.
 :::

 :::warning